GIS-S-mart/Benchmark-0_Template/README.md

 *Guidelines:*

 1. It is imperative for good scientific practice that all results are reproducible.
-2. It is strongly recommended to publish the research material (e.g., software code - at least an executable file -, model, simulation, coding book, interviews,  statistics, raw data, observation voice/video recordings, etc.).
+2. It is strongly recommended that the research material (e.g., software code—at least an executable file -, model, simulation, coding book, interviews, statistics, raw data, observation voice/video recordings, etc.) be published.
-3. The quantitative and/or qualitative metric serve as a a level of evidence which can be of four types:
+3. The quantitative and/or qualitative metrics serve as a level of evidence which can be of four types:
    1. **Measured**: the benefit is measured through a measurement protocol.
    2. **Observed**: the benefit is noticed by the researcher(s) but is not measured through a measurement protocol.
-   3. **Perceived**: the benefit - claimed without evidence - is expected or perceived to be evident by the researcher(s) but the claim is not based on a measurement protocol.
+   3. **Perceived**: The benefit—claimed without evidence—is expected or perceived to be evident by the researcher(s), but the claim is not based on a measurement protocol.
    4. **Reference** to another source: the benefit is cited from another source.

 *Template:*